WhatsApp/erlt/README.md

 This repository is for prototyping and collaborating around the ErlT language.
 It consists of these sub-projects:
 - ./erltc: erltc is the compiler for ErlT (ST and DT). erltc does not compile classic Erlang or do type-checking.
 - ./sterlang: stErlang is standalone type-checker for ST
 - ./analyzer:  this tool gets information about properties of an Erlang project.
-It can be used standalone, but is also is [used by other tools in this repo](./doc/08_compiler_architecture.md).
+For available analyses and how to run them, see [./analyzer/README.md](./analyzer/README.md).
 - ./erlbuild: erltc only handles one file at a time. erlbuild compiles a collection of ErlT files in the same directory.
 See [the erlbuild docs](./erlbuild/README.md) for more information.

 > See ./doc/08_compiler_architecture.md for more information about how these parts work together